ziadoz/awesome-php/README.md

 * [IniScan](https://github.com/psecio/iniscan) - A tool that scans PHP INI files for security.
 * [SensioLabs Security Check](https://security.sensiolabs.org/) - A web tool to check your Composer dependencies for security advisories.
 * [Zed](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) - An integrated penetration testing tool for web applications.
+* [noCAPTCHA](https://github.com/ARCANEDEV/noCAPTCHA) - new Google reCAPTCHA that protects your site from spam and abuse (Laravel supported).

 ## Passwords
 *Libraries and tools for working with and storing passwords.*